API Guide

 checkpoint_interval00 disables checkpoints.

-dry_runFalseSkip mutations, still produce report.
+dry_runFalseSkip mutations and produce a report.

 verboseFalseEnables extra logging.